PostgREST/postgrest-docs/admin.rst

 Using Connection Poolers
 ------------------------

 In order to increase performance, PostgREST uses prepared statements by default.
 However, this setting is incompatible with connection poolers such as PgBouncer working in transaction mode.
-In this case, you need to set the :ref:`db-prepared-statements` config option to ``false``; this way, the statements will be parametrized but they will not be prepared (expect to see a decrease in performance of around 23% according to our benchmarks).
+In this case, you need to set the :ref:`db-prepared-statements` config option to ``false``; this way, the statements will be parameterized but they will not be prepared (expect to see a decrease in performance of around 23% according to our benchmarks).
 On the other hand, session pooling is fully compatible with PostgREST, while statement pooling is not compatible at all.

 .. note::